 When making your own broth, you may add bare bones or bones with some meat still attached.

-Obviously, we wouldn’t be dedicating an entire post on broth unless there were some health benefits.
+Obviously, we wouldn’t be dedicating an entire post on broth unless there were some benefits.
 The benefits are aplenty, and is perfect as part of a lean muscle building diet.

 For starters, broth is a rich source of protein.
 That’s right, protein doesn’t just come from the meat.
 It should be noted, however, that bone broth protein only contains three essential amino acids, making it an incomplete protein.
 That means the protein doesn’t count as part of your daily intake.